-Known as the land of a thousand hills, Rwanda’s stunning scenery and warm, friendly people offer unique experiences in one of the most remarkable countries in the world.
-It is blessed with extraordinary biodiversity, with incredible wildlife living throughout its volcanoes, montane rain forest and sweeping plains.
+Rwanda’s stunning scenery and friendly people are some of the reasons that tourists don’t want to miss this remarkable country in East Africa.
+It is blessed with extraordinary biodiversity, incredible wildlife living throughout its volcanoes, montane rain forest and sweeping plains.

 The unique opportunity to see gorillas in their natural habitat is unforgettable and life changing.
 Encounters with gorillas as they go about their daily lives are carefully managed, with expert trackers and guides leading small groups of tourists up bamboo-covered slopes to spend a precious and awe-inspiring hour just a few feet away from the gentle creatures.